Board of Education

 The school board is responsible for the education of the children residing in the district.

-The school board usually meets on the second and fourth Monday of each month.
+The school board generally meets on the second and fourth Monday of each month.
 Occasionally the meeting schedule is changed due to holidays.
 In addition, the board may call special meetings if needed.